List of Azumanga Daioh characters: Female Student A

+A female classmate with black, braided twin-tails.
+Though appearing in the backgrounds of most episodes, her character rarely has a speaking role.
+She is a friend of Chihiro and Kaorin, interacting with them on multiple occasions.
+In Episode 1, she can be seen comforting Chihiro due to the embarrassment of being tutored by a ten year old Chiyo.
+Later on, she gossips about Sakaki's coolness with Kaorin.

+Though a minor character, she has come to be popular, especially with western fans of the series.
+Users on the imageboard iichan dubbed her "Rachel Handlebarz" due to her twin-tails.

 Animals

 Maru

 Maru is a cat that used to live in Sakaki's neighborhood.
 Little is known about him, except that he was a "big, stately cat" according to Chiyo.

 Kamineko

 Kamineko (「噛み猫」, "Biting Cat" in Japanese) is a cute gray cat that Sakaki occasionally sees on the way to and from school.
 Having a great soft spot for cats, Sakaki tries to pet it, but it ends up latching its huge, beartrap-like teeth onto her hand.
 This becomes one of the series' biggest running gags.
 Kamineko seems to bear Sakaki strong malice, and at one point attempts to rally an entire neighborhood's worth of cats to attack her.
 Tomo has somehow managed to get her hands on a plush version of Kamineko, complete with bear trap teeth.
 Sometimes it runs away from Sakaki if she tries to pet it (having been chased off by Kagura at least once).
 Sakaki, however, was able to pet Kamineko even after it bit her hand, something which Kagura understood as "conquering her fear."
 At one point in the animated series, a delivery man is seen with the visage of Kamineko printed on his cap à la the Yamato Transport logo.